Mon and Tues: Mrs Allen

 - Say which number is 1 more or one less than a given number (1-20).

-- Begin to use vocabulary involved with adding and subtracting.
+- Begin to use vocabulary involved with numbers and counting forward and back.

 Along with number knowledge children also need to be able to: